Capital Calls: Retail sales’ wild ride

 -----------------------------------------------

 RETAIL RACES.
 The last three months were a bonanza for U.S. retailers.
-Supermarket colossus Walmart (WMT.N) reported a 5% year-on-year rise in U.S. sales in its first quarter.
-Target (TGT.N), while smaller, grew four times as fast, as did pile-it-high specialist Costco Wholesale (COST.O) and home improver Lowe’s (LOW.N).
-Home Depot (HD.N) did even better, notching up 33% growth.
-Amazon.com (AMZN.O), which reports a month earlier, managed 40%.
+Supermarket colossus Walmart here reported a 5% year-on-year rise in U.S. sales in its first quarter.
+Target here, while smaller, grew four times as fast, as did pile-it-high specialist Costco Wholesale and home improver Lowe’s here.
+Home Depot here did even better, notching up 33% growth.
+Amazon.com here, which reports a month earlier, managed 40%.

 There’s still much to play for.
 Census data suggests Americans spent around $200 billion more in those retailers’ first quarter than they did two years ago, a period unaffected by Covid-19 distortions.
 Yet many economists reckon the United States is awash in perhaps $2 trillion of excess savings waiting to be spent.
 Even the losers have time to improve their fortunes.
 (By John Foley)